myokoym/baseball-ruby/README.md

-# Baseball
+# baseball-ruby

-A library for baseball applications.
+A library for baseball applications with Ruby.

 ## Installation